deckulator/.github/profile/README.md

-### A simple emulator and rom manager for the Steam Deck
+### Lightweight emulator and rom manager for the Steam Deck